 CCG Priority Themes and Policy Briefs

-Our engagement in COP28 will focus around four priority themes, which have featured prominently in our work this year and which we feel are particularly relevant to the current global climate debate:
+Our engagement in COP28 focussed around four priority themes, which had featured prominently in our work in 2023 and which we felt were particularly relevant to the current global climate debate:

-- Since COP28 is located in the Persian Gulf this year, we wish to draw attention to the development predicament of LMIC fossil fuel producers in a low-carbon world.
-Our paper How can the global community support LLMIC fossil fuel producers through the climate transition? has recently been accepted for publication in Nature Energy (subject to final currently undergoing editorial reviews)” and a Policy Brief based on this is available to download here.
+• Since COP28 is located in the Persian Gulf this year, we wished to draw attention to the development predicament of LMIC fossil fuel producers in a low-carbon world.
+Our paper How can the global community support LLMIC fossil fuel producers through the climate transition? had recently been accepted for publication in Nature Energy and a Policy Brief based on this is available to download here.

-- As transport decarbonization continues to prove particularly challenging to implement, we will explore new tools for co-creating transition pathways in the Global South.
+• As transport decarbonization continues to prove particularly challenging to implement, we will explored new tools for co-creating transition pathways in the Global South.

-- Given the pivotal role of global green grids in the energy transition, we will share new thinking on the case for cross-border inter-connectors and how they can capture more climate finance.
-We are also partnering with the Green Grids Initiative and others to launch the Electricity Transition Playbook at COP28.
+• Given the pivotal role of global green grids in the energy transition, we shared new thinking on the case for cross-border inter-connectors and how they can capture more climate finance.
+We also partnered with the Green Grids Initiative and others to launch the Electricity Transition Playbook.
 This is a unique approach, which has been tested thoroughly with relevant stakeholders, and which provides a roadmap to successfully achieving a clean electricity transition within a country.

-- Throughout our discussions we will be emphasising the importance of building skill and knowledge capacity among policy professionals in each country.
+• Throughout our discussions we emphasised the importance of building skill and knowledge capacity among policy professionals in each country.
 We do this through our Energy Modelling ‘Summer Schools’ in which we provide training in several energy modelling tools such as OSeMOSYS, MAED and FinPlan.
 See our complete Energy Modelling Offer here.

-A global agreement on fossil fuel phase down has proved elusive.
+A global agreement on fossil fuel phase down had proved elusive, going into COP28.
 For producing and consuming countries alike, fossil fuels are deeply embedded in the fabric of the economy, and any adjustment will be costly.
 Among LMIC fossil fuel producers, in particular, there are concerns that reducing fossil fuel production and consumption will unfairly jeopardize development prospects and delay the achievement of energy access goals.

-Our new research examines the distinctive economic challenges posed for different categories of LMIC fossil fuel producers, identifies the diversification challenges posed for each type of producer, and explores how the international community can best support this transition.
+Our new research examined the distinctive economic challenges posed for different categories of LMIC fossil fuel producers, identified the diversification challenges posed for each type of producer, and explored how the international community could best support this transition.

 Briefs